 Willamette Valley Cancer Center strives to provide the absolute best care for our patients and our community.
 Part of that mission includes providing as many services in-house as possible, including Laboratory Services.
-To help support that team, we are looking for a Medical Technologist/Medical Laboratory Scientist to support our Corvallis location as well as our new Albany location opening later this year.
+To help support that team, we are looking for a Medical Technologist to support our Eugene location.
 This individual will be part of our laboratory team and take part in specimen analysis, laboratory testing, quality assurance tasks, and other various lab procedures as needed.
 A strong background in laboratory experience is preferred, with at least one year of experience required.

 Assists with performing phlebotomy and collecting appropriate specimens from patients as ordered.
 Assures pre-authorization and completes appropriate consent forms (ABN) prior to collection of limited coverages tests.